The Final Cut (album): Background The Final Cut was conceived as a soundtrack album for Pink Floyd – The Wall, the 1982 film based on Pink Floyd's previous studio album The Wall (1979). Under its working title Spare Bricks, it would have featured new music rerecorded for the film, such as "When the Tigers Broke Free". Primary songwriter Roger Waters also planned to record a small amount of new material, expanding The Walls narrative.

 As a result of the Falklands War, Waters changed direction and wrote new material.
 He saw British Prime Minister Margaret Thatcher's response to Argentina's invasion of the islands as jingoistic and unnecessary, and dedicated the new album—provisionally titled Requiem for a Post-War Dream—to his father, Eric Fletcher Waters.
 A second lieutenant of the 8th Royal Fusiliers, Eric Waters died during the Second World War at Aprilia in Italy, on 18 February 1944, when Roger was five months old.
 Waters said:

+Waters had conflicting feelings about how his generation was tackling issues that greatly affected his father's generation.
+In an interview in 1987, he confessed: It says something about a sense, I suppose for me personally, a sense that I may have betrayed him.
+He died in the last war and I kind of feel that I personally may have betrayed him, because we haven't managed to improve things very much.
+That the economic cycles still over-ride everything, with the best intentions, the cycle of economic recession followed by resurgence still governs our actions.
 Guitarist David Gilmour disliked Waters' politicising, and the new creative direction prompted arguments.
 Five other tracks not used on The Wall ("Your Possible Pasts", "One of the Few", "The Final Cut", "The Fletcher Memorial Home", and "The Hero's Return") had been set aside for Spare Bricks, and although Pink Floyd had often reused material, Gilmour felt the songs were not good enough for a new studio album.
 He wanted to write new material, but Waters remained doubtful as Gilmour had lately contributed little new music.
 Gilmour said:

-The title The Final Cut is a reference to William Shakespeare's Julius Caesar: "This was the most unkindest cut of all".
+The title The Final Cut is a reference to William Shakespeare's play Julius Caesar (1599): "This was the most unkindest cut of all".
 "When the Tigers Broke Free" was issued as a single titled "Pink Floyd: The Wall: Music from the Film" on 26 July 1982, with the film version of "Bring the Boys Back Home" on the B-side; the single was labelled "Taken from the album The Final Cut" but was not included on that album until the 2004 CD reissue.

+Concept

-ConceptThe Final Cut is an anti-war concept album that explores what Waters regards as the betrayal of fallen British servicemen—such as his father—who during the Second World War sacrificed their lives in the spirit of a post-war dream.
-This post-war dream was that their victory would usher in a more peaceful world, whose leaders would no longer be so eager to resolve disputes by resorting to war.
-The album's lyrics are critical of Thatcher, whose policies and decisions Waters regarded as an example of this betrayal.
-She is referred to as "Maggie" throughout the album.
+The Final Cut is an anti-war concept album that explores what Waters regards as the betrayal of fallen British servicemen—such as his father—who during the Second World War sacrificed their lives in the spirit of a post-war dream.
+This dream was that their victory would usher in a more peaceful world, whose leaders would no longer be so eager to resolve disputes by resorting to war.
+The lyrics are critical of Thatcher, whose policies and decisions Waters regarded as an example of this betrayal.
+She is referred to as "Maggie" throughout most of the album, though on "The Fletcher Memorial Home" as "Mrs. Thatcher".